• Skip to main content

 • When you buy this item, you are also signing up for durability.

-• Apart from axes and knives, you can use it to whet machetes, hatchets, and shovels.
+• Apart from axes and knives, you can use them to whet machetes, hatchets, and shovels.

 • It features two sides namely medium and coarse grits.